BSU-Cybersecurity/BSU-Cybersecurity.github.io/_tabs/home.md

 ---
-title: About
+title: Home
 icon: fas fa-info
-order: 4
+order: 0
 ---

-# BSU's Institute for Pervasive Cybersecurity
+# BSU'S Institute for Pervasive Cybersecurity

 > **Note:** For more information on the Institute for Pervasive Cybersecurity visit [the website][IPS]